 Restricted stock awards to non-employee directors are issued pursuant to our 2009 Director Stock Plan.
 Each non-employee director receives a restricted stock award on the date he or she is first elected to our Board and annually on the date of our annual meeting of shareholders if his or her term continues after such meeting.
 The dollar value of the restricted stock award is determined by our Board of Directors, after recommendation by our Nominating and Corporate Governance Committee and in consideration of various factors, including market data and trends.
 We target the equity-based compensation received by non-employee directors at approximately the 50th percentile of our peer group of companies.
-Generally, our Board of Directors determines the dollar value of the annual restricted stock award is our at a time other than an annual meeting of shareholders.
+Generally, our Board of Directors determines the dollar value of the annual restricted stock awards in June of each year and prorates the dollar value of the restricted stock award for any director elected or appointed to our Board at a time other than an annual meeting of shareholders.
 Restricted stock awards vest in three equal annual installments over a three-year vesting period.
 Upon issuance of the restricted stock, each holder is entitled to the rights of a shareholder, including the right to vote the shares of restricted stock and receive any cash dividends and any other distributions.

 Non-employee directors have the option to defer receipt of all or a portion of any restricted stock award and will receive a restricted stock unit award for that portion of the restricted stock award deferred.
 Restricted stock unit awards are also issued pursuant to our 2009 Director Stock Plan.
 Each non-employee director electing to receive a restricted stock unit award in lieu of a restricted stock award receives a credit of shares of our common stock in an amount equal to the number of shares he or she has elected to defer.
-The account is also credited, as of the crediting date, with an amount equal to the dividend paid on one share of our common stock multiplied by the number of shares credited to their account.
-Non-employee directors receiving restricted stock unit awards may elect to receive the amounts credited to their account a fixed date, at age 70, or following death or retirement from our Board of Directors.
+The account is also credited, as of the crediting date, with an amount equal to the dividend paid on one share of our common stock multiplied by the number of shares credited to each account.
+Non-employee directors receiving restricted stock unit awards may elect to receive the amounts credited to their account at a fixed date, at age 70, or following death or retirement from our Board of Directors.
 The restricted stock unit awards and related accumulated dividends are paid out in the form of shares of our common stock (plus cash in lieu of fractional shares) either in a lump sum or in installments, at the participating director's election.
 This is an unfunded book-entry, "phantom stock unit" plan, as no trust or other vehicle has been established to hold any shares of our common stock.